The Royals Litter

 Red and white female

-North Fork’s Crimson Moon Goddess “Tika”
+North Fork’s Scarlet Moon Goddess “Tika”

 temperament testing